dustinstoltz/CMDist/README.md

 You will also need a matrix of word embeddings vectors (with the "words" as rownames), and ultimately, CMD is only as good as the word embeddings used.

-Word embeddings vectors can be from a __pre-trained source__, for example, https://nlp.stanford.edu/projects/glove/ or https://fasttext.cc/docs/en/english-vectors.html.
-It might take little data wrangling to get them loaded as a matrix in R with rownames as the words.
-You can download these fastText Word Vectors (wiki-news-300d-1M) hosted on Google Drive:
+Word embeddings vectors can be from a __pre-trained source__, for example, https://nlp.stanford.edu/projects/glove/,  https://fasttext.cc/docs/en/english-vectors.html, or https://nlp.stanford.edu/projects/histwords/.
+It might take little data wrangling to get them loaded as a matrix in R with rownames as the words, or you can just download these R-ready fastText Word Vectors (wiki-news-300d-1M) hosted on Google Drive:

 ```r
     libary(googledrive) # (see https://googledrive.tidyverse.org/)